steveloughran/engineering-proposals/refactoring-s3a.md

   String getBucketLocation() throws IOException;
 }
   ```

-  Note: all new new stuff is going into `org.apache.hadoop.fs.s3a.impl` to make
+*Note*: all new new stuff is going into `org.apache.hadoop.fs.s3a.impl` to make
 clear it's not for public play.

 ### `AbstractStoreOperation`